 Whilst these can be a little complicated to set up initially, once they are set up it is very easy to use and will ensure that the bookmakers cannot link any of your accounts to one another.

 There are many different VPS providers so prices are competitive and the internet accessed through VPS is usually very quick and reliable.
+Check this best VPS providers comparison to get a better idea for yourself.

 I have used Tagadab as VPS before and can say that they are very reliable but make sure to have a shop around as you may find a similar VPS provider at cheaper prices elsewhere.
+I am now using Interserver VPS which is fast, reliable and affordable.

 An added bonus to using a VPS is that you can access it from anywhere in the world so this would allow you to log into your bookmaker accounts and place bets when you were in another country where the bookmaker is not licensed to accept bets from.